-What a difference a sleepless night can make!
-The destiny of an entire people was changed the night a king couldn't sleep.
-But how does this story apply to us?
+Talk about timing.
+And what a difference a sleepless night can make.
+The destiny of God's people, not to mention the world, was changed the night a king couldn't sleep.

+So how does this apply to us?

-Four lessons from Esther 6...
+I see four lessons from Esther 6...

 1. If God is sovereign--and He is--then nothing just "happens."
-Did it seem strange to you that the king would knowingly honor a Jew (he specifically calls Mordecai "the Jew" in verse 10) since he'd already passed an edict authorizing the elimination of the Jews?
+Did it seem strange to you that the king would knowingly honor a Jew (he specifically calls Mordecai "the

+Jew" in verse 10) since he'd already passed an edict authorizing the elimination of the Jews?
 Such an action fits Xerxes well.
 He's an unpredictable man of extremes who lives by his whims.
 But even with such a man on the throne, God is in control.

 Things don't just "happen."
-God has a purpose, and He wants us to trust Him.
+God has a purpose in all that happens.

 2. We need to learn to look for the hand of God in the details of our lives.
 How can you explain the coincidences of Esther 6?
 You can't, other than to say, Look what God did!

 But do you know what we often do?
-So often we fail to recognize God.
+Far too often we fail to recognize God.
 If He blesses us, we take it for granted.
 If He allows a trial, we think He's on vacation.

 Beloved, we need to learn to see God's hand moving in the details of our lives.
-Allow me to give you some examples from our church family.
+Let me to give you some examples from our church family.

-Bill Johnson pastored another church in our area.
-The church hurt him and his family deeply, so they came to us for a time of healing.
-Prior to coming here Bill and his wife, Beth, had tried to reach two families with the gospel.
+Several years ago Bill Johnson pastored another church in our area.
+The church hurt him and his family deeply, so Bill resigned and his family came to us for a time of healing.
+While he was pastoring the previous church, Bill and his wife, Beth, had tried to reach two families with the gospel.
 But the families were unresponsive.
-Until after the Johnsons came here.
+Until after the Johnsons came to WBC.
 God used the Johnsons to open up a door for our church to begin to minister to these two families.
 Within the next year, God allowed us to reach both families for Christ.
-One has since moved to Columbus.
-The other is the Henry family who today are a vital part of our church.
+One eventually moved to Columbus.
+The other is the Henry family who became a vital part of our church for years before they moved to Winchester, KY.
+Their son, Shane, just became the pastor of a small church, and I'll have the honor next Sunday evening of preaching at his ordination service.